School Re-opening Information

 To minimise parents on the yard and ensure social distancing for adults we will continue staggered timings.
 We would ask only one parent/carer/grandparent to pick up and drop off their child.
 Siblings in different year groups should come on at the earlier time.

-- Nursery should arrive through the gate for 9 am or 15 pm and collect at their usual times.
+- Nursery should arrive through the gate for 9 am or 12.15 pm and collect at their usual times.
 They will enter by the nursery yard through the patio doors.
-(14th September)
+Collection is 12 noon for morning nursery or 3.15 pm (14th September)

 - Reception should arrive through the gate for 8.55am and 3.15pm via the classroom door

-- We would like Year 1 and Year 2 to continue to enter school via the back gate and into the class doors for the usual times of 8.55 am and 3.15pm
+- We would like Year 1 and Year 2 to continue to enter school via the back gate and into the key stage door immediately from 8.45 am onwards and 3.15pm from class doors.

 - Y3 should enter at 8.55 am via classroom door parents should walk down to the bottom of the path and enter via the small gate they should be collected at the normal time